 "Upon receipt of Captain Fitzhenry's report, a Dumbo was dispatched but the search proved negative.
 Additional searches were conducted by COMAIRSOLS with negative results, and on 4 January 1944, we received notification that searches would be discontinued for a period to prevent attention being directed to the Japs as to the location of the men sighted."

 On January 2, 1944 2nd Lt.
 James D. Robertson was flown to Munda Airfield to participate in an attempt to rescue the crew.
 On January 3, 1944 a U. S. Navy PBY Catalina "Dumbo" escorted by fighters was sent to the location where the crew were spotted but did not see any of the crew and never landed to attempt a rescue.
 Additional searched yielded no results and the search for this crew was terminated on January 4, 1944.

 Fates of the Crew

-Two of the crew Bixler and Schaffran were never seen again and are both listed as Missing In Action (MIA) the day of the mission.
+Two of the crew: Bixler and Schaffran were never seen again and are both listed as Missing In Action (MIA) the day of the mission.
 Both are presumed to either have bailed out with the rest of the crew or may have gone down with the B-24 when it crashed.